23 Money Saving Challenges You Can Start Today

 10. Accessories

 So depending on how long you want to do this challenge, you don’t spend any money on things you don’t actually need.
-You find free ways of entertaining yourself and having fun, and spend on essentials only.
+You find free ways of entertaining yourself, and spend on essentials only.

 Pro Tip: Before starting, do two things.
 1.)
-Make a list of things you can do that are fun to keep you entertained and help you not give up.
+Make a list of things you can do that are fun, to keep you entertained, and help you not give up.
 2.)
-Go through your bank account and see what non-essentials you commonly spend on and stay away from those things.
-It’s good to go into this being mindful.
+Go through your bank account, and see what non-essentials you commonly spend money on.

 4. $1,000 in 30 Days Challenge